French prisoners of war in World War II: Aftermath and legacy

+It has been estimated that 37,000 French soldiers died in the German captivity.
+Their mortality rate estimates range from 1-2.8%, one of the lowest in WW2.

 From the early repatriations, returned prisoners were generally treated with pity, suspicion and disdain by French civilians.
 Many believed that they had only been allowed to return in exchange for agreeing to collaborate.
 Later Vichy propaganda had implied that prisoners lived in good conditions, so many civilians believed that the prisoners had suffered much less than civilians during the conflict.
 As veterans of the 1940 Battle of France, the prisoners were blamed for the French defeat and portrayed as cowards who had surrendered, rather than fight to the death.
 They were also unfavourably compared with other men of their generation who had served in the Free French Forces or Resistance.

 Prisoners had little effect on the resistance in France.
 Initially there were three resistance networks based around repatriated prisoners split along political lines, but in March 1944, the three merged to form the National Movement of Prisoners of War and Deportees.

 After the war, there was a decade-long period of divisive debate about whether POWs should be considered as veterans, therefore making them eligible for a veteran's card with its accompanying benefits, but this was not resolved until the 1950s.
 A national organization of former prisoners was established, under the name Fédération nationale des combattants prisonniers de guerre (National Federation of Prisoner of War Veterans), which campaigned for the rights of former POWs.
 French prisoners were banned by a court from referring to themselves as "deportees" which had been exclusively applied to political prisoners and Holocaust victims.

 No medal for prisoners was ever established, although the Médaille des Évadés (Escapees' Medal) was awarded to almost 30,000 prisoners who had escaped from camps in Germany.

+The topic of French prisoners of war was relatively under-researched in French historiography and of little interested to the general public for many years.
+The first monograph dedicated to this was Yves Durand’s La Captivité, published in 1980.
+In popular culture, the first major treatment of this was the comedic film La Vache et le prisonnier (1959) directed by Henri Verneuil.